ShanksChen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Fully connected		| Input = 84.
 Outputs = 43					|
 |						|												|

+This architecture have 5 layers:
+First layer is a convolution layer, it inclued an convolution, a RELU function and a max pooling function.
+The convolution used strides 1, padding was valid.
+The max pooling function used strides 2, padding was valid.
+The input data size is 32x32x1, after max pooling functiong the output size is 14x14x6.

+Second layer is also an convolution layer same as the first layer excepts the data size.
+The input data size is 14x14x6, output is 5x5x16.

+Third layer is a flatten layer, transform the data size from 5x5x16 to 400.

+Fourth layer is fully connected layer, it included a matrix multiply, a RELU function and a dropout function.
+Theinput data size of this layer is 400 and the output is 120.

+Fifth layer is also a fully connected layer same as the fourth layer excepts the data size.
+The input size is 120 and the output is 84.

+Sixth layer is a fully connected layer but only had a matrix multiply function.
+The input size is 84 and the output is 43 which is the same size with the labels.

+Why I choose the RELU function.
+Because compared with Sigmoid, ReLU greatly reduces the computation; on the other hand, when the input signal is strong, the difference between the signals can still be preserved.

+And the max pooling function can ensure that the position and rotation of the feature are invariant and reduce overfitting problems.

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an model which I learnd from the class.
+To train the model, I used an LeNet-5 architecture.

-The optimizer is *AdamOptimizer* which is a kind of extensions and variants of SGD(Stochastic gradient descent).
+The optimizer is *AdamOptimizer*.
+It is based on the gradient descent method, but the learning step size of each iteration parameter has a certain range, which does not lead to a large learning step due to a large gradient, and the parameter value is relatively stable.

-The batch size is 128, same in the class.
+The batch size is 128, depends on my laptop.
+This size works well in the class quiz, so I choosen this size for the project.

 The unmber of epochs is 60, because I want to get better result.
-However, the accuracy don't increase when the epochs is very large.
-But 60 is not too large for training.
+I tried 100, but the accuracy increased very slow after 50.
+Then I decided to use 60.

 The learning rate is 0.001.
-The learning rate can not be very small.
-The probability to keep units for the dropout in the training model is 0.5.
-It will reduce overfitting.
+Bigger learning rate may cause a large gradient descent.

+After cross-validation, the implicit node dropout rate is equal to 0.5, which is the best, because the dropout randomly generates the most network structure at 0.5.
+[1](https://blog.csdn.net/dod_jdi/article/details/78379781)

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.